paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

     (i) except as provided in clause (ii), the Secretary determines that the discrete segment satisfies the requirements of paragraphs (1) through (4) in the same manner as the project or separable element; and

-    (ii) notwithstanding paragraph (1)(A)(ii), the Secretary determines, before the approval of the plans under paragraph (1)(A)(i), that the discrete segment is technically feasible and environmentally acceptable.
+    (ii) notwithstanding paragraph (1)(A)(ii), the Secretary determines, before the approval of the plan under paragraph (1)(A)(i), that the discrete segment is technically feasible and environmentally acceptable.

   (B) *Determination* — Credit or reimbursement may not be made available to a non-Federal interest pursuant to this paragraph until the Secretary determines that—

     (i) the construction of the discrete segment for which credit or reimbursement is requested is complete; and

-    (ii) the construction is consistent with the authorization of the applicable water resources development project, or separable element thereof, and the plans approved under paragraph (1)(A)(i).
+    (ii) the construction is consistent with the authorization of the applicable water resources development project, or separable element thereof, and the plan approved under paragraph (1)(A)(i).

   (C) *Written agreement*